homermultitext/se2020/docs/today/index.md

 title: "Home page"
 ---

-**Thursday, July 9**: Our programmed summer experience ends today.
+**Friday, July 10**: Our programmed summer experience ends today.
 How should the HMT project move forward from here?

 ## Questions